 |Requires PEM file on server||yes||yes||yes||no||no|

 |Supported locations / currencies||USA||USA||USA, CA||USA||All Apple Pay locations|

 Requirements ↑ Back to top

-Stores that wish to accept Apple Pay must meet the following requirements:
+Stores that wish to accept Apple Pay with one of these 3rd party gateways must meet the following requirements:

 - Your entire site must be served over HTTPS with a valid SSL certificate.

 - Your server must support the TLS 1.2 protocol.